mistakia/nano-community/docs/getting-started-users/storing/basics.md

+---
+title: Storing Nano
+description: How to use and store Nano
+tags: nano, wallet, crypto, custody, cold, seed, address, security
+---

 ## Overview

 Absolute security does not exist.
 There are only degrees of security, and those degrees come at a cost (in time, accessibility, convenience, etc).